-Mad Dog Pawn is family owned and operated with the belief that there is a difference in pawn shops.
+Mad Dog Pawn is your one stop for Jewelry&Guns!
+Family owned and operated, with the belief that there is a difference in pawn shops.
 We offer a more personal experience.
-We handle all types of items from Gold and metals to the most basic tools.
-Our 3700 foot facility and knowledgeable staff can walk you through determining value and getting cash for your items of value.
+We handle all types of items from A-Z. Our knowledgeable staff can walk you through determining value and getting cash for your items of value.
 Come get the MAD DOG DEAL!

 1. What does a pawn store do?
 The core of a pawn store’s business is making collateral loans.
 Pawn stores offer loans, secured by something of value.
 The pawn store may have other business elements such as retail sales.
 However, pawnbrokers focus on lending money.